auth0-sandbox/auth0-application-development/module04-instructions.md

         return this.clientAccessTokens[audience]
     }
     ```
+    NOTE: If the token is already present and good, it is returned.
+    If the token is not present or expired, a new token will be requested and returned.
+    This is different than requesting a user access token with a refresh token.
+    The token is stored using the audience as a key, so multiple tokens may
+    be managed in parallel.

 1. The *clientAccessTokens* property referenced by the method must be created in the constructor,
-    so add this statement to the constructor:
+    so add this statement to the constructor method at the top of the class:
     ```js
     this.clientAccessTokens = {}
     ```

+## Part 3: Leverage the Management API Access token in the BFF

+1. In the terminal opened to the BFF folder in Part 2 where npm was used,
+add the Auth0 library to the BFF:
+    ```bash
+    $ npm install auth0
+    ```

 1. Find and open the "Module 04/BFF/src/server.js" file.
     It should open on the right editor panel because that has the focus, but you can always
     drag it to that panel if it opens on the left.

+1. At the top of server.js file add an import to get the ManagementClient class:
+    ```js
+    import { ManagementClient } from 'auth0'
+    ```

+1. Locate the following block of code,
-1. Locate the Express registration of the error middleware:
+the Express registration of the error middleware:
     ```js
     app.use((err, req, res, next) => {
         res.status(err.status || 500)